LimePoint/opschain/docs/getting_started.md

 ### Try a More Advanced Example

-- The [Terraform Example](running_a_simple_terraform_change.md) demonstrates how to use OpsChain with Terraform to build a simple Nginx Docker container
+- The [Terraform Example](running_a_simple_terraform_change.md) demonstrates how to use OpsChain with Terraform to build a simple nginx Docker container.

+- The [Ansible Example](running_an_aws_ansible_change.md) demonstrates how to use OpsChain with Terraform, Ansible and AWS to build and configure a simple nginx instance on AWS.

-- The [Confluent Example](running_a_complex_change.md) demonstrates how to use OpsChain to build and deploy a confluent control-centre, zookeeper and brokers (as Docker containers)
+- The [Confluent Example](running_a_complex_change.md) demonstrates how to use OpsChain to build and deploy a confluent control-centre, zookeeper and brokers (as Docker containers).

 ### Try Developing Your Own Resources